gatsbyjs/gatsby/docs/blog/2018-10-03-gatsby-perf/index.md

 It's not 🚀 science.
 Shipping less JavaScript to your end users makes your application faster to load, parse, and use.
 Think _hard_ whether that slick launch animation and heavy above the fold hero image are actually _meaningful_ to the quality experience your users want.
 Every additional byte of JavaScript has an associated parse and evaluation time that you're forwarding along to your end users.

 <Pullquote citation="Addy Osmani">
-  As much as I love JavaScript, it’s always the most expensive part of your site.
+  As much as I love JavaScript, it's always the most expensive part of your site.
 </Pullquote>